threatwinds/api-docs/auth/session.md

 }
 ```

-> **Note**: the session is not fully active until it is verified with the verification code sent to your email.
+> **Note:** The session is not fully active until it is verified with the verification code sent to your email.

 ## Check session {#checkSession}